cloudmesh-community/hid-sp18-520/swagger/cloudmesh/disk/README.md

 Verify the server with URL - on any browser http://localhost:8080/cloudmesh/disk/Dusage

+Verify the server with URL - on any browser  http://localhost:8080/cloudmesh/disk/Mgmtusage

+Verify the server with URL - on any browser  http://localhost:8080/cloudmesh/disk/Diocounter

 ## Execute with CURL -
 ```curl -H "Content-Type: application/json" http://localhost:8080/cloudmesh/disk/TotalD```